alfiewalliss/Group-Software-Project/README.md

 github link: [https://github.com/alfiewalliss/Group-Software-Project]

 ## PRODUCT DOCUMENTS
 Our product documents are primarily in the form of a product UI.
+To run the program enter the technical docs directory and run the command:

+python manage.py runserver

+The UI and design documents for the client will be found in the repository below.
-This is located at /product docs/UI Document.jpeg
+/product docs/designs/ UI Document.jpeg